Autoinstall configuration reference manual¶

 kernel:

-flavour: hwe
+flavor: hwe

 kernel-crash-dumps¶